luisengueva/landing-page-test/README.md

 - **Tailwind CSS:** The utility-first CSS framework for styling the interface.

-- **HTML, CSS, JavaScript:** Fundamental web technologies for building the interface and interactivity.

 ## Installation 🛠️

 1. Clone this repository: `git clone https://github.com/luisengueva/prokedex`